poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             #<<<<<<<<<<<<
             msg.send()

-Now after running, following message from logging should show `'example_tag'` included inside <message><example_tag/></message> with our string, and namespace.
+After running, the following message from the logging should show the `'example_tag'` stored inside <message><example_tag/></message> with string and namespace defined previously by us.

-Catch extended message with different event handler
+Catching the extended message with different event handler
 +++++++++++++++++++++++++++++++++++++++++++++++++++

-To get difference between extended messages and basic messages (or Iq), we can register handler for our namespace and tag to make unique combination and handle only these required messages.
+To get the difference between the extended messages and basic messages (or Iq), we can register the handler for the new namespace and tag.
+Then, make a unique name combination and handle only these required messages.

 .. code-block:: python